The Ministry of Education and Science obliged Ukrainian universities to change educational programs

-The Ministry of Education and Science of Ukraine has ordered higher education institutions to review the names of its educational programs.
-The reason was numerous cases of mismatch between the name of the program and its content, which creates risks to accreditation and violation of the law.
+The Ministry of Education and Science of Ukraine has ordered higher education institutions to review the names of their educational programs.
+The reason was numerous cases of inconsistency between the name of the program and its content, which creates risks for accreditation and violations of the law.

 During the monitoring, the most problematic names that do not meet the requirements were identified.
-These include words that are often used to create "attractive" names, but violate standards.
-Among the following words:
+These include words that are often used to create “catchy” names, but violate the standards.
+Among such words are:

 • right,